Issues related to on-line testing are increasingly important in modern electronic systems.

 There is a corresponding increasing demand for cost-effective on-line testing techniques.

-These needs have increased dramatically with the introduction of very deep submicron and nanometer technologies which adversely impact noise margins and process parameters variations and make integrating on-line testing and fault tolerance mandatory in many modern ICs.
+These needs have increased dramatically with the introduction of very deep submicron and nanometer technologies which adversely impact noise margins, process, voltage and temperature variations, aging and wearout and make integrating on-line testing and fault tolerance mandatory in many modern ICs.

 The International On-Line Testing Symposium (IOLTS) is an established forum for presenting novel ideas and experimental data on these areas.

 The symposium also emphasizes on-line testing in the continuous operation of large applications such as wired, cellular and satellite telecommunication, as well as in secure chips.